MauriceOkumu/reduxCounter/README.md

 ###Getting Started###

 ####Want to see the answers?#####
-Clone this repo, install dependencies, then start the gulp process with the following:
+Clone this repo, install dependencies, then start the server with the following:

 ```
 	> git clone https://github.com/rykuehn/reduxCounter.git